 Because the Earth is tilted on its axis, it’s the main reason why we have seasons.
 As the Earth revolves around the sun, the hemisphere that’s tilted towards the sun receives most sunlight.

 When it receives more sunlight due to the tilt, this is summer time.
 For the hemisphere that’s tilted away from the sun, it receives less sunlight and has shorter days.

 As a result, it becomes colder and this is the winter season.
 At the North Pole, is possible to have 24-hour days in darkness because of the tilt of the Earth.

 At the equator, it’s exposed to sunlight more often.
 This is why is much hotter at the equator year-round.
 Because it is hotter for longer periods of time, there is less difference between seasons.

-For example, when the Earth is tilted towards the sun, it’s summer in the northern hemisphere.
+When the Earth’s poles has its maximum tilt toward the Sun, this is the summer solstice.
+It occurs usually mid-June in the northern hemisphere.
 But at the outer side of the axis, it’s winter.
-So when it’s summer in North America, it’s winter in Australia.

 But when the Earth revolves around the sun, now the Earth is tilted in reverse.
 So the southern hemisphere is summer because the Earth is tilted towards the sun.